 (Disclosure: Some of the links below may be affiliate links)

-Whether you talk about funds or Exchange Traded Funds (ETFs) is exactly the same in this context.
+Whether you talk about funds or Exchange Traded Funds (ETFs) is the same in this context.
 A Distributing ETF is simply a Distributing Fund traded on the stock market.

-In this post, we are going to go over the differences between Distributing Funds and Accumulating Funds.
+We will go over the differences between Distributing Funds and Accumulating Funds.

-Now, capital gains and dividends are often taxed differently depending on which country you are in.
+Capital gains and dividends are often taxed differently depending on which country you are in.

 In Switzerland, accumulating funds are considered to have a virtual dividend.
 And they will be taxed as if they distributed this virtual dividend.
-The Swiss Tax Authority is keeping track of some ETFs in the ICTAX system.
+The Swiss Tax Authority keeps track of some ETFs in the ICTAX system.
 They will use this system to find out the dividends of your ETFs.

 Taxes in other countries

 On the other hand, in Belgium, it is more efficient to get an accumulating fund.
-Indeed, dividends are taxed on distributing funds and an accumulating fund allows to bypass this tax.
+Indeed, the Belgian tax office taxes dividends on distributing funds, and an accumulating fund allows them to bypass this tax.
 And in Germany, you will save money by having a distributing fund.

-In many countries, dividends are withheld by the country.
-This is the case in the United States, the country where most of the world stock market value is.
+In many countries, tax services are withholding dividends.
+It is the case in the United States, where most of the world stock market value is.
 So you will probably have some U.S. securities in your portfolio.
-If these securities are paying a dividend, some of it will be withheld by the U.S. Internal Revenue Service (IRS).
-30% will be withheld for U.S. citizens and 15% for citizens of a country with a tax treaty with the U.S.
+If these securities are paying a dividend, the U.S. Internal Revenue Service (IRS) will withhold some of the dividends.

 When you buy or sell shares of a fund in your broker, you will have to pay some fees for the transaction.
-For some mutual funds that you directly own from your bank, it may be free to sell and buy shares.
+For some mutual funds you directly own from your bank, it may be free to sell and buy shares.

 If you have a Distributing Fund and you want to reinvest the dividends, you will have to pay some transaction fees to do it.

-Indeed, sometimes distributing funds have higher fees than the accumulating funds.
-This is especially true for European Funds by iShares.
-A lot of their accumulating are more expensive than their distributing funds, for the same index.
+Indeed, sometimes distributing funds have higher fees than accumulating funds.
+It is especially true for European Funds by iShares.
+Many of their accumulating funds are cheaper than their distributing funds for the same index.

 - iShares Core MSCI World UCITS ETF (Acc) with a TER of 0.2%